- Adobe Genuine Software Integrity service sometimes blocks your access to the Adobe apps with pop-up messages.

 In the latest releases, Adobe started to implement the Adobe Genuine Software Integrity more aggressively.
 This is meant to discourage piracy and keep better track of genuine users.

 But recently, more and more Windows 10 users reported this message: The Adobe software you are using is not genuine.

 What’s more, it seems the message appears on the screen even though they have bought legitimate copies of Adobe products.

-This issue applies to Windows and Mac alike, and today we’ll take a crack at solving it for all the Windows 10 users out there.
+This issue applies to Windows and Mac alike, and today we’ll take a look at viable solutions for all the Windows 10 users out there.

-For those readers who don’t have an official Adobe product or product suite, we recommend to download the latest version from the official product’s webpage and install it before starting making any changes to your PC.
+For those of you who don’t have an official Adobe product or product suite, we recommend downloading the latest version from the official product’s webpage and install it before starting making any changes to your PC.

 Here’s the list of Adobe products and the links to their official pages: